Amazon’s ‘Daily Deal’ is a massive sale on ACs today

 The best Amazon Daily Deals on air conditioners

-At 6,000 Btu, this window AC unit is powerful enough to cool up to 250 square feet, making it perfect for most bedrooms.
+At 6,000 British thermal units, this window AC unit is powerful enough to cool up to 250 square feet, making it perfect for most bedrooms.
 It comes with sleep mode and a remote, and the best part is that it’s a whopping 45% off today.

 Sold by Amazon